 2021 Beychevelle (barrel sample) 92-93p

-Tasted in April 2022.
-Intense crunchy cherries, minty, leather, mineral, elegance and finesse, complex, gentle tannin and discreet oak, velvety texture, and lingering finish.
-Very stylish and attractive wine.
+I tasted it in April 2022.
+It had intense, crunchy cherry notes, mint, leather, and mineral flavors, with elegance and finesse, complex yet gentle tannins, discreet oak, a velvety texture, and a lingering finish.
+It is a very stylish and attractive wine.

-Tasted in May 2021.
-51% Merlot, 45% Cabernet Sauvignon and 4% Petit Verdot.
-Intense aroma of black fruit, excellent structure and complexity on the palate, silky berries and tannin, creamy and vibrant, lingering long finish.
+Tasted twice - last time in September 2024.
+Consistent notes.
+51% Merlot, 45% Cabernet Sauvignon, and 4% Petit Verdot.
+Intense aroma of black fruit, excellent structure and complexity on the palate, with silky berries and tannin, creamy and vibrant, a long, lingering finish.
 Great style and sheer class!

 2019 Beychevelle 95+p

 Tasted twice - last time in November 2021.
 Consistent notes.
 49% Cabernet Sauvignon + 46% Merlot + 3% Petit Verdot + 2% Cabernet Franc, 13.7% alcohol.
-On the nose, it's full of aromas of blackcurrants and black cherries, refined and classy with great elegance, full-bodied, cashmere everywhere, long and meaty aftertaste.
+On the nose, it's full of aromas of blackcurrants and black cherries, refined and classy with great elegance, full-bodied, with a velvety texture, and a long and meaty aftertaste.
 It is a totally impressive effort.

 2018 Beychevelle 95+p

 Tasted four times - last time in November 2021.
 Consistent notes.
-50% Merlot, 41% Cabernet Sauvignon, 6% Petit Verdot and 3% Cabernet Franc.
+50% Merlot, 41% Cabernet Sauvignon, 6% Petit Verdot, and 3% Cabernet Franc.
 An extraordinary aroma of wild cherries and mocha, great structure and complexity on the palate, luscious berries and silky tannin, creamy berries, and great midpalate.
-Sleek and lingering finish.
+It has a sleek and lingering finish.
 Classy, classy wine!

 2017 Beychevelle 92p

 Tasted twice - last time in October 2019.
 Consistent notes.
 50% Cabernet Sauvignon + 45% Merlot + 5% Petit Verdot + 1% Cabernet Franc.
-Fresh, elegant, soft texture, complex, finesse, sappy, and persistent finish.
+Fresh, elegant, with a soft texture, complex, finesse, and a sappy, persistent finish.
 This is a more refined and lighter wine from the property than usual.

 2016 Beychevelle 96p